Rohan-Thoma/Object-tracking-in-worst-video-environments/README.md

-# 🚦 Road Sign Detection & Tracking

-### A Practical Approach to Reliable Tracking on Low-FPS Road Footage
+# 🚦 A Practical Approach to Reliable Tracking on Low-FPS videos (ft.
+Road Footage)

 This project demonstrates a **robust end-to-end pipeline** for detecting and tracking road signs, even in **extremely low-FPS, low-quality video footage**.
 Unlike conventional methods that rely solely on per-frame detection, this solution combines **a YOLOv11-based detector** with a **finely tuned Norfair tracking algorithm** to achieve **temporal consistency, ID stability, and smooth tracking** — even when objects briefly disappear or move abruptly between frames.